dwelkie/en/projects/index.md

 ## RC Hovercraft

-This is the project of the capstone course given by dept. of M.E., NTU.
-Ranked 2nd both in self-made RC hovercraft racing competition and affiliated best report contest (18 teams participated).
+This is the project of the capstone course of dept. of M.E., NTU. <br/>Ranked 2nd both in RC hovercraft racing competition and affiliated best report contest (18 teams participated).

 <img src="../images/project/RC.png" height="250">